Monterey Bay FC

 Monterey Bay Football Club is an American professional soccer team based in Monterey County, California.
 The club was established on February 21, 2021, and is a member of the USL Championship, the second tier of the American soccer league system.
 It began playing during the 2022 USL Championship season as a member of the league's Western Conference.
+The club established the Monterey Bay Sirens, an amateur women's team in the USL W League, ahead of the 2026 season.

 History

 Former Monterey Bay teams

 The Monterey Bay area had its first professional team in 1993 when Santa Cruz Surf joined the USISL.
 The team would only last through the 1994 season, but professional soccer's absence would not last long as the Monterey Bay Jaguars were established for the 1995 season.
 The following season the Jaguars would change the location in their name to "California" and have their most successful season, defeating the Richmond Kickers 2-1 to win the USISL Select League Championship.
 The Jaguars would continue to play in USL affiliated leagues until their folding after the 1999 USL D3 Pro League season.

 National club soccer would not return to the Monterey Bay until 2004, when the Salinas Valley Samba joined the Men's Premier Soccer League for its second season.
 The 2007 NPSL season would see two Monterey Bay teams playing in the same league, with the Santa Cruz County Breakers established.
 However this would not last long, as the Breakers would fold their NPSL club in 2008.
 The Samba themselves would fold the following year, with the 2009 season being their last.
 In 2018, a decade after the initial Breakers team folded, the club reestablished their first-team side and joined the USL PDL under the name Santa Cruz Breakers FC.
+They would play only one more season in the rebranded USL League Two, which would end up as their last.
+After the onset of the COVID-19 pandemic, the USL canceled the 2020 USL League Two season and the next year the Southwest division did not return to play.
+The Breakers did not return to play in 2022, ending their USL tenure.